CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-api.md

 | POST   | [api.copernica.com/v3/imports](./rest-post-imports)                                          | Import data in the account                     |
 ## Views & Miniviews

-Views are selection under a database, while miniviews are selections under a collection.
+Views are selections under a database, while miniviews are selections under a collection.
 You can find methods that relate to a specific (mini)view below.

 ### View